Mohith933/HeartNote/README.md

 > Write from what actually happened.

-HeartNote is a human-centered writing tool powered by AI that transforms real-life moments into meaningful, structured, and deeply personal writing.
+HeartNote is a human-centered writing space powered by AI that transforms real-life moments into meaningful, structured, and deeply personal writing.

 ---